SAP-archive/teched2020-DEV263/exercises/ex5_sap_jwt_trust_acl/README.md

     "authorities":["$ACCEPT_GRANTED_AUTHORITIES"],
 }
 ```
-You can limit the references to just those applications you want to accept.
+You can limit the references to those applications you want to accept.
 For example, `"authorities":["$XSAPPNAME(application,servb).Create"]`.

 ## Exercise 5.3 Re-deploy and test your application

-TODO
+To check whether your upgrade had no undesired side effects, deploy your application to Cloud Foundry and test.

 ## Summary

-Having done that, you do not longer need to manage your `SAP_JWT_TRUST_ACL` environment specific and you do not longer accept any token from foreign applications.
+Having done that, you do not longer need to manage your `SAP_JWT_TRUST_ACL` environment variable and you do not longer accept any token from foreign applications.

-Continue with the last exercise, [Exercise 6](/exercises/zone_enablement), in order to prepare your application for Zone-Enabled Subaccounts.
+Continue with the last exercise, [Exercise 6 - Prepare your application for new subaccounts](/exercises/ex6_tenantid), to prepare your application for new subaccounts.